Boris Johnson: Post-premiership (2022–present)

 On 9 June 2023, the publication of his 2022 Prime Minister's Resignation Honours led to a public feud with Sunak.
 Johnson supporter Nadine Dorries announced that she was resigning as an MP due to not being included as a peer on the honours list.
-The same day, after receiving a confidential report from a committee of the House of Commons that was looking into whether he had lied to Parliament over lockdown-breaking parties, Johnson announced his resignation as MP.
+The same day, after receiving a confidential report from a committee of the House of Commons that was looking into whether he had lied to Parliament over lockdown-breaking gatherings, Johnson announced his resignation as MP.
 His resignation statement said he is "not alone in thinking that there is a witch-hunt under way, to take revenge for Brexit and ultimately to reverse the 2016 referendum result".

 On 15 June, the Commons Privileges Committee published their report, which concluded that Johnson lied to and deliberately misled the House of Commons over Partygate, misled the Committee themselves during the hearing, and acted in contempt of the Committee itself through a "campaign of abuse and intimidation".
 The report noted that had Johnson still been an MP, the committee would have recommended he be suspended from Parliament for 90 days.
 The contents of the report represented a recommendation to the House of Commons, which accepted the report by 354 votes to seven.